NOTE: This section is for advanced users only and involves editing the options file manually

 RestartMIDIOnMIDIPanic= 0 (don't stop and restart MIDI Ports, default) or 1 (stop and restart MIDI Ports during MIDI Panic)

-The following MIDI Meter options enable highly specialized uses of the MIDI meter:
+The following MIDI Meter options allow for highly specialized uses of the MIDI meter:

-SceneViewFavorSceneNames = 0 (default) or 1.
-If 0 when using single-scene songs, the song name will be displayed in SceneView.
-If 1 when using single-scene songs, the scene name will be displayed in SceneView
+SceneViewFavorSceneNames = 0 (default) or 1. if 0 when using single-scene songs, the song name will be displayed in SceneView2 if 1 when using single-scene songs, the scene name will be displayed in SceneView2

 StretchBackgroundImage = 0 (default) or 1.
 If 1, stretches background images to fit screen

-The following options alter the appearance of SceneView:
+The following options alter the appearance of SceneView 2:

 SceneViewMIDIMeterCCMin = 0 (minimum scaled value of MIDI meter in SceneView)

 SceneViewMIDIMeterCCMax = 127 (maximum scaled value of MIDI meter SceneView)